Menu

 Developer Packages

-Most users need one of two npm packages: create-snipara to connect Context + Memory, and snipara-business to prepare business context.
-Hosted MCP remains the agent surface; API / SDK remains the software surface.
+Most users should start with create-snipara to connect Context + Memory.
+Hosted MCP remains the agent surface; snipara-companion is the Git-style continuity surface for local agent work; API / SDK remains the software surface.

 Primary path